10. S3 classes#

 Exercise 10.23

-Implement your version of cut based on findInterval.
+Implement a version of cut based on findInterval.

 Important

 The as.numeric method has not been overloaded for factors.
 Therefore, when we call the generic, the default method is used: it returns the underlying integer codes as-is.
-This can surprise unaware users when they play with factors that feature levels consisting of strings representing integer numbers:
+This can surprise unaware users when they play with factors representing integer numbers:

 (g <- factor(c(11, 15, 16, 11, 13, 4, 15))) # converts numbers to strings